Infant Audiologic Assessment

 The approach to services should be family-centered by promoting family and professional partnerships, responding to needs, building on strengths and respecting the diversity of families.

-The Advisory Committee strongly recommends that any audiologist accepting infants younger that six months of age for audiologic assessment should have the ability to complete the following procedures:
+The Advisory Committee strongly recommends that any audiologist accepting infants younger that six months of age for audiologic assessment should follow best practice guidelines by having the ability to complete or refer to other pediatric audiology clinics with capability to perform the following procedures:

 - Auditory Brainstem Response (ABR)